 What’s the link then between meditating and the immune system?
 It’s simple in my honest opinion.
 When you rest, you heal.
 There is a famous saying of “having a day in bed to recover from a cold or flu”.
 Resting really is the means by which the body cleanses and heals itself.

 If the body rests during meditation and you practice regularly, then you are giving yourself the best possible chance to improve your health.
-That also assumes you are looking after your immune system with a healthy, balanced diet including natural immune boosting supplements and effective wellness practices.
+That also assumes you are looking after your immune system with a healthy, balanced diet including natural immune supporting supplements and effective wellness practices.

 This includes foods that are high in Vitamin C, such as the powerful South American berry, Camu Camu, potent herbs such as Echinacea, olive leaf and oregano or some of the natural mushroom remedies such as Chaga as well as drinking lots of water and practising good sleep habits!
-All this taken together with a regular meditation practice will boost your immunity.
+All this taken together with a regular meditation practice will support your immunity.

 It’s why when I don’t sleep well (for whatever reason, usually because I haven’t been practising what I preach), I know I have an extra 20 minutes in the morning to rest and ‘sleep’ by meditating.
 How fortunate I am!
 Sometimes I am pleasantly surprised how refreshed I feel afterwards.